 A tentative title for the new book is ” A Fresh Look at the Nolans – a People from most Ancient Times to the Present” and you can already view online the outline and draft of the new book .
 You can also Email me to provide comments or to offer assistance.

 Continue reading Nolan Book – 2021

-If you have researched your Nolan family tree to its earliest known beginnings or if you have a distant Nolan ancestor in your family tree I invite you to Submit your early Nolan family Story.
-If you are relatively new to genealogical research, I invite you to read/browse through the information accessed via the Popular Genealogy Links webpage.
+If you have researched your Nolan family tree to its earliest known beginnings or if you have a distant Nolan ancestor in your family tree I invite you to Submit your early Nolan family Story (about first two generations).
+If you are relatively new to genealogical research, I invite you to read/browse through the information accessed via the Quick Links webpage.